technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

-3. Open outlook or other email service provider login and send email on same admin tenant or same school / work id which is using in copilot and power automate login.
+3. Open outlook or other email service provider login and send email on same credentials which is using in copilot and power automate login.

     ![](./media/image85.png)